-What so exciting to see inside the cave are the types of speleothems which include the dripstone, the flowstone and the cave crystals.
+What so exciting to see inside the cave are the types of speleothems which include the dripstone, the flowstone, and the cave crystals.
 Most common are the dripstone in the form of stalactites and stalagmites.
 It is easy as a-b-c how we can distinguish them.
-Stalactites are found in the ceiling with varying shapes like pointed, conical and cylindrical.
+Stalactites are found in the ceiling with varying shapes like pointed, conical, and cylindrical.
 Stalagmites are found in the ground with often blunt mounds.
-When they meet it will result to columns.
+When they meet it will result in columns.

 There were a lot of extraordinary cave formations inside.
 And it was so amazing how they were formed through time.
-There were also the flowstones and crystal deposits on some area.
+There were also the flowstones and crystal deposits in some areas.
 We were forbidden not to touch some rock formations as its growth might be disrupted.

 We were warned not to open our mouth when we reached the ceiling full of bats.
 Surprisingly, it wasn’t stinky in that area.
 The entrance and exit are one so we went back to the opening after reaching the end.

-On the early part, we squeezed our body to a small hole and crawled upward to get out from it.
+In the early part, we squeezed our body to a small hole and crawled upward to get out of it.
 That was the first challenge.
 Next, we passed through a hole and managed our balance to step into a protruding rock with a deep crevice underneath.
-If it wasn’t for the guide surely, I might fall because the length of my legs aren’t enough to step on the rock.
-It is a must to be very extra careful in this part because in one wrong step, it will surely put one’s life into danger or even death.
+If it wasn’t for the guide surely, I might fall because the length of my legs isn’t enough to step on the rock.
+It is a must to be very extra careful in this part because, in one wrong step, it will surely put one’s life into danger or even death.

 The journey was so enjoyable and it was so nice to see another set of bizarre rock formations that awed us all.